-A successful business can only function as well as its systems, so we assume you’re reading this guide to determine exactly how you can find the most effective, organized administrative assistant for your office.
-You need someone who knows how to balance the daily schedule, without losing sight of the big picture, and who isn’t afraid of some lighthearted banter with clients.
+A successful business can only function as well as its systems, so we assume you’re reading this guide to determine how you can find the most effective, organized administrative assistant for your office.
+You need someone who knows how to balance the daily schedule without losing sight of the big picture and who isn’t afraid of some lighthearted banter with clients.
 Most importantly, you want an administrative assistant who’s detail-oriented, proactive, and happy being the glue that holds the office together.

 So, you know what type of person will thrive in the position, but how do you attract the best candidates to apply for the job?

 Thankfully, we’re here to help you answer that question.
-Throughout this guide, you’ll find sample administrative assistant job descriptions, along with tips and advice on how to write a job description that zooms in on all the ways you stand out from the competition!
+Throughout this guide, you’ll find sample administrative assistant job descriptions and advice on how to write a job description that zooms in on all the ways you stand out from the competition!

 We’re hoping to find an administrative assistant who can do it all—run the office Monday through Friday, and drop by for our famous family picnics on weekends.
 In this position, you’ll run much of the day-to-day operations, from answering phones and clients' questions to scheduling team meetings and developing an online calendar for students.
-Historically, we’ve been a pen and paper business, which doesn’t bode well for us because we easily lose track of both our pens and our papers.
-Overall, we need an administrative assistant who can help us enter the 21st century.
+Historically, we’ve been a pen and paper business, which doesn’t bode well for us because we quickly lose track of our pens and papers.
+Overall, we need an administrative assistant to help us enter the 21st century.

 About the company: Artistic Expressions seeks to help every person express their creativity and personality through visual arts in any media they wish to work with.
 We like to think of the work culture as one centered on personal and professional growth.
 We’re not afraid to celebrate the milestones of the academy and our staff, so don’t be surprised when we throw you a party for adopting a new dog or closing on your first house!